 The CCC is a fabulous supplement to school choir or to any music training because of its repertoire focused on classics and its opportunities to perform with professional musicians in stunning venues.

-**Our next round of new member auditions will be held January 4 for entry into the choir beginning January 9, 2014.
-We will be accepting positions for our Encore and Cantus Choirs: boys and girls ages 10-15.**
+**Our next round of new member auditions will be held April 18 & 19 for entry into the choir beginning August 14, 2014.
+Children ages 7 - 14 are invited to audition.**

 Contact us now or call 480-699-9846 to schedule a free 15 minute audition.